 Silver Lining Playbook captured the gentleness of mental illness.
 However, its ending really bothered me.
 The two main characters, each battling their own mental demons, fall in love despite their resistance and then face a conflict that makes the hopeful audience question whether love will triumph.
 At the end of the movie, the couple is together; they look and talk completely sane; they are in each other’s arms and kissing under the stars.
 When the credits start rolling, the audience feels like the couple has successfully conquered their mental demons and you leave the film with a warm, optimistic feeling that, indeed, all you need is love.
 I had a very different reaction.
 I left disappointed.
 Just like I think many movies simplify the nature of mental illness and underplay its normalcy, I felt Silver Lining Playbook simplified the cure.
 You need a lot more than love to overcome a mental illness.

-Perhaps that is why I found the characters in Silver Lining Playbook so frustratingly unrelatable at the end.
-They were able to skip all the hard steps: all the grit; all the tantrums of tears that turned into full-blown asthma attacks; all the chiseling away of destructive thoughts and the slow, tedious construction of helpful ones; the nearly impossible task of summoning will, effort and humility at your darkest, heaviest hours to start to accept and love yourself without judgement; and the painful rebirth of an individual who has his/her wounds but emerges as fierce and strong despite them.
+Perhaps that is why I found the characters in Silver Lining Playbook so frustrating at the end.
+They were able to skip all the hard steps: all the grit; all the tantrums of tears that turned into full-blown asthma attacks; all the chiseling away of destructive thoughts and the slow, tedious construction of helpful ones; the nearly impossible task of summoning will, effort and humility at your darkest, heaviest hours to start to forgive, accept and love yourself without judgement; and the painful rebirth of an individual who has his/her wounds but emerges fierce and strong despite them.
 All they needed was love, but that was never all I needed.